Every year Activision releases a new version of their successful franchise and one of the best fps games for pc “Call of Duty”.

 The time to kill a player (TTK) walks somewhat the same path, as you take damage from an off-angle you still have a small window to react, and with the right aiming skills you can turn the tide in your favor.

-Another typical aspect of the Call of Duty MW gameplay is a large number of enemy encounters, especially in modes like team deathmatch or domination where players respawn, especially when the COD maps are fairly small for the number of players.
+Another typical aspect of the COD gameplay is a large number of enemy encounters, especially in modes like team deathmatch or domination where players respawn, especially when the COD maps are fairly small for the number of players.

-Playing a winning game of Call of Duty MW requires a lot of practice and dedication.
-If you’re wondering how many hours you need to devote to playing CoD; the answer is a minimum of 30 minutes to one hour a day.
+Playing a winning game of Call of Duty Warzone requires a lot of practice and dedication.
+If you’re wondering how many hours you need to devote to playing COD; the answer is a minimum of 30 minutes to one hour a day.
 That’s what it takes if you want to improve.

 Make sure you’re constantly playing with people who are better than you as it’s the only way you’ll grow as a player.

 Stick with one sensitivity in order to develop the muscle memory you need to improve your aim in Call of Duty: MW and Warzone.

 If you want to improve your aim in Call of Duty Warzone and Modern Warfare, the best place to start is with your settings.
 Optimizing your PC settings for COD brings you closer to winning.